SoftwareAG/c8y-docs/content/edge-k8s/k8-edge-connecting-edge-to-cloud-bundle/k8-edge-upgrading-edge-remotely.md

 layout: redirect
 ---

 You can remotely update your Edge using the {{< product-c8y-iot >}}'s firmware update feature.
-This process requires you to upload the Edge version file ([edge-version.yaml](/files/edge-k8s/edge-version.yaml)) to your tenant account or a server (you must provide the location of the `edge-version.yaml`file on that server).
+This process requires you to upload a YAML file specifying the Edge version to your  tenant account.
 For more information about the firmware feature, see [Device Management > Managing device data > Managing device firmware](/users-guide/device-management/#managing-device-firmware) in the *User guide*.

-The [edge-version.yaml](/files/edge-k8s/edge-version.yaml) file must contain a valid YAML with `version` field and the value specifying the version you want your Edge to upgrade to.

-For example: `version: 1017.0.1`

-To remotely update your Edge:
+Update the [sample version file](/files/edge-k8s/c8y-edge-version.yaml) to specify the Edge version follow the steps below to upgrade:

 1. Log in to your {{< product-c8y-iot >}} tenant account.